 - What are some of your traditions?

-- What’s a holiday in your country where family gets together?
+- What’s a holiday in your country where the family gets together?
 Tell me about it!

 - What do you think about giving presents at Christmas?
 Consumeristic or a nice idea?

 What says Christmas like some Christmas carols, right?
-Have a sing-a-long with your kids and even if you don’t sing that well yourself, no problem?
+Have a sing-a-long with your kids and even if you don’t sing that well yourself, no problem.
 Just use YouTube!
-Here’s one resource but there are lots of other ones:
+You can find a song for any age and level of students.

 Unless your students are absolute beginners, it’s likely that they already know many Christmas words.
+This is often the case for most holidays.
 If this is the case, it can be helpful to get them to activate their prior knowledge before teaching them new things.

 One way to do this is to show a picture filled with Christmasy things.
 Then, depending on the level of the students, they can do various things.
 One thing is to simply shout out words of what they see.
 Or, they can make sentences using them.
 For example, “Santa is sneaking down the chimney.”
 Or, even more advanced students can talk with a partner about what they see and if it reminds them of anything in their own lives.